Malaysia cuts interest rate for first time in 3 years

 The central bank forecast the economy will expand between 4.3-4.8% this year.

-It said in a statement Tuesday that there are signs of tightening of financial conditions and that the rate adjustment was to "preserve the degree of monetary accommodativeness."
+It said in a statement that signs of a tightening in financial conditions called for a rate adjustment to "preserve the degree of monetary accommodativeness."

+Han Tan, a market analyst with FXTM, said the move should help boost domestic consumption and strengthen the Malaysian economy.

+"External headwinds and ongoing concerns around the impending slowdown for the global economy are the primary reason behind why several central banks across the world are expected to change their monetary policy outlook this year," he said.